Providing Care Close to Home

 For thyroid cancer, treatment is guided by national recommendations from the American Thyroid Association.
-Sometimes these recommendations change.

 Increasingly, early and small cancers are being considered for non-surgical management. with periodic examinations.
 In certain circumstances half of the thyroid is removed (a thyroid lobectomy).
 Commonly, the entire thyroid gland is removed (a total thyroidectomy).
 Less commonly, when thyroid cancer spread is suspected or known, lymph nodes in the neck are removed in a procedure called a "neck dissection."